Ground Compaction: Key to Durable Concrete in Northern Colorado

 4. Compaction Testing:

-Perform compaction tests at regular intervals throughout the process to ensure that the desired density and moisture content are achieved.
+Perform compaction tests at regular intervals throughout the process to make sure that the desired density and moisture content are achieved.
 Field density tests, such as the sand cone test or nuclear density test, provide valuable insights into the effectiveness of the compaction efforts and help verify compliance with project specifications.

 5. Quality Assurance: